 Then, there is an area for playing with sand and water which is great for sensory activities.
 You can fill one of the boxes with either sand or rice, as both are tons of fun for kids to play with.

-Finally, the third section of the playhouse has a small table where the kids can eat their snacks or just play with toys.
+Finally, the third section of the playhouse has a small bench where the kids can eat their snacks or just play with toys.

 That’s the best part about these playsets – your munchkin can always rediscover it and find new ways of playing with it!